anodyne/docs/guide-dashboard.md

 ### Selecting your favorite skin

-You will be able to select what skins/themes you will be able to see throughout the site when you are logged in.
-All users will be restricted to the skins/themes that are installed and activated by site administrators.
+You will be able to select what skins you will be able to see throughout the site when you are logged in.
+All users will be restricted to the skins that are installed and activated by site administrators.
 You can customize these preferences under the **My Skins** tab.

 The sections of the site that the user can customize the view of are:
 - *Main Site*